Skip to main content

 What Clients Say About Us

-Renting a refrigerated trailer just makes good sense for many businesses in Savannah and the metro area.
-That's why Savannah Refrigerated Trailer proudly serves South Carolina and the Lowcountry with refrigerated and frozen transportation rentals.
-If you're looking for the reliability, convenience, flexibility, and cost-effectiveness of a refrigerated trailer for rent in Savannah, look no further than CRT.
+Renting a refrigerated trailer just makes good sense for many businesses in Savannah, GA and the metro area.
+That's why Savannah, GA Refrigerated Trailer proudly serves in Savannah, GA and the Lowcountry with refrigerated and frozen transportation rentals.
+If you're looking for the reliability, convenience, flexibility, and cost-effectiveness of a refrigerated trailer for rent in Savannah, GA, look no further than CRT.

 phone (843) 296-6617